arcus/education_modules/using_redcap_api/using_redcap_api.md

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>

-If you're working in a Juptyer notebook, make sure **not** to save the above code in your notebook!
+Make sure **not** to save the above code in your Jupyter notebook or script!
 It contains your API token.

 If you like, you can write a cell with the above code, run it, and then erase the code without saving the notebook.